Anne Niehaus practices primarily in the areas of estate planning and estate and trust administration.

 Ohio State Bar Association

-Anne currently serves on the Board and Executive Committee for Cincinnati’s St. Vincent de Paul Society.
+Anne currently serves on the Board and Executive Committee for Cincinnati’s St. Vincent de Paul Society and on the Advisory Board of Cooperative for Education.
 She is also a volunteer with the St. Vincent de Paul Conference at Xavier University’s Bellarmine Chapel, where she makes weekly home visits to Cincinnati neighbors in need.